maniospas/pygrank/docs/tips/big.md

 # Big Graphs

-This documents provides a FAQ on how to handle big graphs, with millions or more of edges.
+This documents provides a FAQ on how to handle big graphs with millions of edges.

-### Which backend to use?
+### Which backend?

 Use *numpy* (the default backend).
 It's the most well-tested and memory efficient.

-### Which algorithm to use?
+### Which algorithm?

 `pygrank` algorithms are split into graph filters and postprocessors to augment their outcome.
 Here we touch on graph filters.